TAURUS TRAKKER

 We played Record Store Day at Rough Trade West, where we shared the stage with Gilbert O' Sullivan and Craig Finn of The Hold Steady, who we really admire.
 A great street gig, we can safely say that Portobello rocked.

-Keeping up our dedication to helping those in need, we played Alan McGee's "Musicians Against Homelessness' show, with our special Guest, Knox, original Frontman of seminal punk band The Vibrators.
+That year we played Alan McGee's "Musicians Against Homelessness' show, with our special Guest, Knox, original Frontman of seminal punk band The Vibrators.

 In 2018 we played shows at Acklam V1llage, the space taken over by The Community for The Community, originally for those affected by the Grenfell fire.
-As time has elapsed the space is also now being used for a variety of arts and creative pursuits, and our main contribution is to celebrate local culture and history by recreating the vibe of the legendary Acklam Hall in the late 70s.
+As time has elapsed the space is also now being used for a variety of arts and creative pursuits, and our contribution was to celebrate local culture and history by recreating the vibe of the legendary Acklam Hall in the late 70s.

 We played at The Underdog Gallery to open the Punk Rock nRoll Art Show.

 Album number four, All Shook Up Again in W10. was released on October 12th 2018.
-So far its receiving great reviews and selling like hotcakes.

 A show at The Albany in Central London went down well.